codingexplained/complete-guide-to-elasticsearch/Getting Started/sending-queries-with-curl.md

 Alternatively, you can specify the absolute path to the file.

 ## Authentication
-All requests made to Elasticsearch must be authenticated.
+All requests made to Elasticsearch must be authenticated by default.

+### Local deployments
 For local deployments, use the password that was generated for the `elastic` user the first time Elasticsearch started up.

 ```
 curl -u elastic [...]